 As we look up into the starry sky at night we are reminded that we are but a drop in this vast ocean.
 We feel protected and loved under the night sky.
 We remember that we need not struggle so much to try and be in control for God is there and he loves us more than we know.

-And with this simplicity we find a satisfaction, a connection with our true spiritual selves and God.
+And with this simplicity we find a satisfaction, a connection with our true spiritual selves and our inherent loving relationship with God.
 That is why we live on a boat.